JAWS Scripts For 3CX

 controls that are otherwise not reachable via the keyboard.

-The quick keys for handling calls mentioned in the previous section
+The shortcuts for handling calls mentioned in the previous section

 provide fast means of holding, resuming, and transferring a call and